 The total DTR points are then added to the current year's achievement score, student experience score (if available), and the performance score to obtain the overall evaluation score.
 The performance score may be adjusted based on the teacher category in order to ensure equity across all teachers.
-Please see the appendix for an info graphic on how performance scores may be adjusted.
 Once all of the evaluation scores are calculated (for both teachers who underwent DTR and those who did not), cut points are established for the overall effectiveness levels based on the target distribution.
 Teachers are placed at the effectiveness level corresponds with their data, which may be lower than Proficient II.